nickumia/web-search-dictionary/README.md

   call.
 However, be wary making too many calls within a short time period.
 The search engine or ISP or other middleman may begin to rate-limit or otherwise flag the connection.
 This is not a known problem (hoewver, I will update if more details surface).

+## Peers

+There is a javascript-version of the same idea: https://github.com/meetDeveloper/freeDictionaryAPI
+- It is a bit easier to [implement this](https://github.com/meetDeveloper/freeDictionaryAPI/blob/master/modules/dictionary.js#L37-L135) in javascript, since it's much more web-aware (js|html|css)
+- This didn't work for me since it would've been a completely separate service architecture to implement.

 ## Contributing + Reporting